-While the menorah sheds its festive light, the family gathers at the table, noshing on traditional foods like sufganyot.
+While the menorah sheds its festive light, the Jewish family gathers at the table, noshing on traditional foods like sufganyot.
 You know sufganyot.
 Those brown disks of tender dough with hearts of jam and coats of powdered sugar that lingers on the lips.
 Doughnuts without holes.
+Filled doughnuts, with jam.

 Israelis named them sufganyot after the verb lisfog – to absorb or soak up.
 Because sufganyot are deep-fried and absorb lots and lots of oil.
 In fact, you don’t have to invest in a menorah to light Hannukah candles – just insert wicks into stale sufganyot and presto – impromptu candles with built-in oil reserves.
 (Just a joke, folks.)